 How does the new vesting framework work?

-Base vesting scheme (BVS)
+Base Vesting Scheme (BVS)

 The base vesting scheme is the first vesting scheme that EMA uses.
 EMA allocates a base vesting quantity (BVQ), which is set in megawatt hour (MWh).
 This amount is determined based on equivalent quantities between the Daily Contracted Quantity (DCQ) level and the Maximum Daily Contracted Quantity (MDQ) level.